kamimrcht/webpage/strobemers.md

 In the next window, ACT+TAA will be concatenated to the k-mers and so on.

 Note that in the second strobemer, k1 changes by construction, so the value concatenated for the next windows also changes, thus the minimum might change as well. **By integrated previous strobes to the minimizer computation, a better coverage of the region's position can be achieved.**

+**Why should strobemers start with a k-mer?** is a question I've been asked.
+I think strobemers _could_ be composed of minimizers only for instance.
+Or have a k-mer in the middle instead of the beginning.
+In this work, there are k-mers in the strobemers so that the original sequence sample is as dense as for k-mers, to enable a fair comparison.

 ## Summary
 Strobemers generalize the concept of coupled minimizers.
 Minstrobes and randstrobes represent **two different ways to generate strobemers, with different properties**.
 In both cases the goal is to **cover the sequence with a set of seeds containing deterministic random gaps**.